mayankshouche/DSLabFinalProject/index.md

 This section covers our efforts to create a classification model to predict party leaning of either Democrat or Republican given the tweet text for a small version of our dataset focusing on the 2020 election.
 We only had about 2000 labeled tweets, which is comparatively small for a language classification dataset, so we were curious whether BERT would be able to learn enough to produce classifiable embedding.

+## Tweet Preprocessing
+Before diving into the models, we wanted to make sure to provide our BERT models with well formatted sentences with special characters and URLs ommitted.
+Our tweet preprocessing was standard across training the machine learning models around the 2020 political tweets dataset.
+Our preprocessing consisted of removing the '#' and '@' symbols, denoting hashtag and mention respectively, and keeping only the text that immediately followed them.
+We wanted to keep the text following the symbols because they provide contextual information around a tweet that can help humans and machines alike understand the tweet better.
+Furthermore, BERT already has a robust text preprocesser in it's tokenizer module, so we let the BERT tokenizer carry the weight of preprocessing the rest of the text.

 ## Getting Started With BERT

 To start off with, we knew we wanted to embed the tweets we got using an existing language model.
 We could have chosen smaller, simpler models like word2vec, GloVe, or ELMo, but due to the easy availability of state-of-the-art Transformer-based models like BERT from [huggingface](https://huggingface.co/), we ended up choosing BERT.